Pochettino-Alberto/SoftEng2_group2/retrospective/Retrospective-FirstSprint.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  > At the beginning of the sprint and during it we should keep updating docs regarding the implementation ideas such that it can be common knowledge between team members.

-  > Try to maximise parallelism on tasks such that nobody should wait for another person to finish its tasks creating.

 - One thing you are proud of as a Team!!

-  > We all tried to do our best and we comunicated well.
-  > We also managed to deliver a working piece of software for the user stories committed.